Candace is a mom, mad scientist, and enthusiast of all things spooky. Needless to say, Halloween is her favorite holiday.

 - "Guilty Pleasures (Anita Blake, Vampire Hunter)" by Laurell K. Hamilton

 - "In a Dark, Dark Room and Other Scary Stories" retold by Alvin Schwartz.
-(Note: This one is great for the little ones or younger crowd!)
+(Note: This one is great for the little ones or the younger crowd!)

 - "Waking Up Screaming: Haunting Tales of Terror" by H.P.
 Lovecraft